 Murphy Geospatial carried out survey works in Burnfoot on the following dates:

 - 20th – 27th January 2021: River Channel Survey (Burnfoot and Skeoge Rivers);

 - 3rd – 5th February 2021: Land and Property Threshold Survey.

-Murphy Geospatial will record levels at the lowest point on the property which may be susceptible to flood risk, the threshold level.
+Murphy Geospatial recorded levels at the lowest point on the property which may be susceptible to flood risk, the threshold level.
 Generally, this is the front door of the property and can be recorded from the public road.
 However, in some cases, if the lowest point is at the rear of the property, or if there is a shed or secondary building on the property, an additional threshold level may need to be recorded which may not be visible from the public road.
-In these cases the surveyors may require access to the property to record the level.
-The survey should take no longer than 15 minutes.

 Donegal County Council thank the public in advance for their co-operation which will greatly inform how flood risk in Burnfoot should be managed.